 Strokes Gained helps identify your true weakness versus the field, which you can use to determine where to spend your precious practice time, and also tailor those weaknesses to your on-course strategy.

-Here's how an amateur golf can apply their Strokes Gained data to improve their game:
+Here's how an amateur golfer can apply their Strokes Gained data to improve their game:

 The first step is you need a shot tracker for your round, that is unless you want to manually record the position of every shot and use data entry to put it into Golf Metrics or DECADE.
 For my guide on the various methods you can use to track shots on the course, from Apple Watch to club sensors like Arccos or Shot Scope, view my article and video here: